Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Method

-\textbf{Stabilizing the loss} In practice, we take the logarithm of the contrastive term (second term) in Equation~\ref{eq:loss}.
+\textbf{Stabilizing the loss} In practice, the negative term of the loss~\ref{eq:loss} is unbounded.
+In practice, we propose to take the logarithm of this contrastive term.
+This effectively changes the dynamics of the learning, resulting in a weaker pull from the negative terms.
 We have found this formulation to stabilize the training, in particular for environments with longer episode horizons:

-\textbf{Learning with images} When learning with images, often the goal information is present in the image, which can break the connectivity assumption.
-In fact, two images with different goal positions are not connected by any path.
-However, in the case of finite MDPs, we can easily recover it by introducing an additional \emph{meta} state that connects every termination state together (we evaluate the role of this state in Section~\ref{sec:results:images}).
+\textbf{Learning with images} When learning with images, often the goal information is present in the image, e.g., the position of the green square in the grid experiment in Figure~\ref{fig:z_space}, which can break the connectivity assumption: two images with different goal positions are not connected by any path.
+This can be a problem in practice as the second term in Equation~\ref{eq:loss} can grow indefinitely when comparing representations of images with different goals.
+However, in the case of finite MDPs, we can easily recover it by introducing an additional \emph{super}-state that connects every termination state together.
+We present the implementation details of such a super-state in Appendix~\ref{sec:meta_states_det}.
+The introduction of this super-state and the consequent connection of the environments with different goals leads to a modification of the learned representation.
+Figure~\ref{fig:z_space} shows this learned representation.
+On the left is the distribution of the states for one single goal, while on the right is the distribution of all the goals connected by the super-state (red star).
+The solution to this representation is a radial distribution of the states connected in the middle by the super-state.
+All the states with the same goal (orange dots in the image) compose one ray of the overall distribution.